SoCalPLS/SoCalPLS.github.io/index.md

 of the abstracts; and they'll provide more information when they notify you of acceptance.

-Abstract registion deadline has passed.
+Abstract registration deadline has passed.

 ---